Act 1: Prehistory, the Cold War, the Space War

 Act 3: The Unification War

-While Immas fell into chaos and darkness, the Outer Colonies reveled in their new found freedoms.
+While Atera fell into chaos and darkness, the Outer Colonies reveled in their new found freedoms.
 They expanded, they built new cities, new colonies, new ships, new weapons.
 The first conflicts were minor, over viable planets that surrounded the Six Colonies.

-Iammas was practically uninhabitable compared to the planets of the Outer Colonies, Kali, Bi Xiu, Ashiesha, Pascia, Rohini, and Mot.
-Iammas was an ever changing world of extreme tidal patterns and changing topography that made life in general a rather harsh reality.
-Even so, a sort of stubborn allegiance to Iammas had developed in the years leading up to the collapse by it’s inhabitants.
+Atera was practically uninhabitable compared to the planets of the Outer Colonies, Kali, Bi Xiu, Ashiesha, Pascia, Rohini, and Mot.
+Atera was an ever changing world of extreme tidal patterns and changing topography that made life in general a rather harsh reality.
+Even so, a sort of stubborn allegiance to Atera had developed in the years leading up to the collapse by it’s inhabitants.
 This illogical reasoning got to the point that the “Mudders” (as they were referred to by the people of the Outer Colonies) had developed an unhealthy dislike for the “Spacers”, and vice versa.
-This disdain was of course not enough to halt trade between the Outer Colonies and the Southern World Order (renamed simply to “The Order”, after control of Iammas had been fully asserted by the SWO), but it did intensify relations.
+This disdain was of course not enough to halt trade between the Outer Colonies and the Southern World Order (renamed simply to “The Order”, after control of Atera had been fully asserted by the SWO), but it did intensify relations.

 Some time after the initial rebellion of the Outer Colonies had been successfully quashed by The Order, relations and regulations finally relaxed to a level of uneasy peace.
 The Outer Colonies still governed themselves but with a modicum of “Order Oversight”.
 This “oversight” was more superficial than tangible, but it allowed The Order to exude an air of control over the known galaxy.